jodastephen/railmodel/CR2-Swirl-SWLondon.md

 * BAL-VIC changing to Victoria at VIC in 24-26m at 12tph (+8m)
 * BAL-VIC changing to CR2 at CLJ changing to Victoria at VIC in 24-28m at 12tph (+9m)
 * Northern (City) changing to Bakerloo at EPH in 26-28m at 27tph (+10m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Victoria at VXH in 25-30m at 12tph (+10m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Victoria at VXH in 25-30m at 12tph (+10m)
-* BAL-VIC changing to WIM-WAT at CLJ changing to Bakerloo at WAT in 30-35m at 12tph (+15m)
+* BAL-VIC changing to CLJ-WAT at CLJ changing to Bakerloo at WAT in 30-35m at 12tph (+15m)

 From Balham to Charing Cross
 ----------------------------